MathieuAvila/milendall/README.rst

        - openspace creates the biggest link, like the 2 rooms would be only one.
        - water: a water surface
        - others are obvious
+   * - room
+     - minsize, maxsize
+     - a set of 3 float values (3D vector)
+     - The minimum or maximum size of a room in each direction.
+Although this may mean that the room is a cube, it is just a hint.

+       A zero in one direction means there is not requirement.

+       The unit is the meter.
+A player has a size of a 1.8m bubble (approx).

+       Some room's types cannot be instantiated under a given size.

+       The 3D vector refers to [X,Y,Z], Z being the expected top-bottom direction, at least for
+   * - gate
+     - minsize, maxsize
+     - a set of 2 float values (2D vector)
+     - The minimum or maximum size of a gate in each direction.
+Although this may mean that the room is a cube, it is just a hint.

+       A zero in one direction means there is not requirement.

+       The unit is the meter.
+A player has a size of a 1.8m bubble (approx).

+       Some gate's types cannot be instantiated under a given size.

+       The 2D vector refers to [width, height]

 Maze visual aspects
 -------------------